Virtual-Coffee/virtualcoffee.io/CODE_OF_CONDUCT.md

 Privacy
 -------

-While Virtual Coffee is an open and welcoming community,citation of other's comments in a public forum must have the prior permission of the contributor(s).
+While Virtual Coffee is an open and welcoming community, citation of other's comments in a public forum must have the prior permission of the contributor(s).

 Enforcement
 -----------

-Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Moderator responsible for enforcement at thevirtualcoffee@gmail.com.
+Instances of abusive, harassing, or otherwise unacceptable behavior may be reported to the Moderator responsible for enforcement at hello@virtualcoffee.io.
 All complaints will be reviewed and investigated promptly and fairly.

 The Moderator is obligated to respect the privacy and security of the reporter of any incident.